-Lever is not the first company to publish a post like this, and I hope we’re not nearly the last.
+Lever is not the first company to publish a post like this, and I hope we’re not the last.
 It’s about time that more people make themselves uncomfortable for the benefit of Black people.

 George Floyd, a Black man, was senselessly killed by a white police officer.
 That alone is a tragedy.
 Unfortunately, the far greater tragedy is that this killing is the continuity of a sad, long history of undue violence against Black Americans.
 Make no mistake: racism kills people.

 This is a particularly difficult time for many.
 Violent events, the stress and isolation of the COVID-19 pandemic, and financial uncertainty have stacked on top of each other.

 My hope is that this is a moment of growth for America, its citizens, its protectors, and its leaders.
 Lever has a value that inspires us to grow: “Don’t trust comfortable.”

 As Dr. Elijah Anderson writes, “Overwhelmingly white neighborhoods, schools, workplaces, restaurants, and other public spaces remain.
 Blacks perceive such settings as ‘the white space,’ which they often consider to be informally ‘off limits’ for people like them.”

 Lever employs some amazing people, and I hope you read what they have written about our pursuit to build a diverse and inclusive culture over the years.
 We have much more to do.

-If we don’t push ourselves to see the hidden inequities and biases in our hiring practices and our workplaces, they will remain just as racism has remained a sad constant in American society.
+If we don’t push ourselves to see the hidden inequities and biases in our hiring practices and workplaces, they’ll remain just as racism has remained a sad constant in American society.